phetsims/reactants-products-and-leftovers/README.md

 Reactants, Products and Leftovers
 =============
 "Reactants, Products and Leftovers" is an educational simulation in HTML5, by [PhET Interactive Simulations](http://phet.colorado.edu/) at the University of Colorado Boulder.
-For a description of this simulation, associated resources, and a link to the published version, go to [the simulation's web page] (http://phet.colorado.edu/en/simulation/reactants-products-and-leftovers).
+For a description of this simulation, associated resources, and a link to the published version, [visit the simulation's web page] (http://phet.colorado.edu/en/simulation/reactants-products-and-leftovers).

 ### Try it!